ajsinha/dishtayantra/docs/Resilient Rabbit.md

-I'll create a `ResilientRabbitBlockingConnection` class that extends `pika.BlockingConnection` with automatic reconnection and message buffering capabilities for RabbitMQ.I've created a comprehensive `ResilientRabbitBlockingConnection` class that extends `pika.BlockingConnection` with automatic reconnection and message buffering capabilities.
+The `ResilientRabbitBlockingConnection` class extends `pika.BlockingConnection` with automatic reconnection and message buffering capabilities for RabbitMQ.It is a comprehensive `ResilientRabbitBlockingConnection` class that extends `pika.BlockingConnection` with automatic reconnection and message buffering capabilities.
 Here are the key features:

 ## Key Features: